Roberto DaSilva

 DaSilva is the first Mayor in the history of the City of East Providence as a result of the passing of a 2017 referendum that changed the city's governance from a city manager and city council form of government to a "strong" mayor and city council form of government.
 Previously, the title of "Mayor" in the city of East Providence was bestowed upon one of the city councillors that was selected by the councillors themselves, and was a purely ceremonial role.
 In contrast, the current mayor is elected by the citizens of East Providence and is the chief executive of city government.
 According to The Providence Journal, this new system mirrors that of other Rhode Island cities such as Providence, Cranston and Warwick.

-Early life and education

-Roberto DaSilva was born to Carmelia and Luis DaSilva of São Miguel, Azores.
-He was raised in the Fox Point neighborhood of Providence, Rhode Island with his two siblings until the age of 4 and then moved to the Washington Park Neighborhood.
-DaSilva holds a Bachelor of Science degree from Roger Williams University.
-He attended Providence's Classical High School.
+He is of Azorean descent.

 Rhode Island Legislature

 DaSilva was elected to the Rhode Island House of Representatives from District 63 in 2008, serving from 2009 to 2013.
 During his first term, he served on the House Labor and House Municipal Government committees.
 In his second term, DaSilva served on the House Judiciary Committee.
 During his time in the legislature, DaSilva championed tougher domestic violence laws, closing the indoor prostitution loophole and full-day kindergarten.
 DaSilva was often at odds with his own party's leadership during his tenure.
 DaSilva was one of only a few Democratic legislators that voted against pension reforms pushed by Rhode Island General Treasurer (and later Governor) Gina Raimondo and future political rival Senator Daniel Da Ponte.
 This move was wide criticized as being too close to the state labor unions.